valkey-io/valkey-rfc/REFERENCE.md

 ### Authentication and Authorization (Optional)

-If there are any changes around authentication and authorization (ACL) access for commands/keyspace/channels.
+If there are any changes around introducing new ACL command/categories for user access control.

 ### Append-only file (Optional)